 Organise your assumptions in one place, and make sure you explain them clearly.
 Assume someone will have to use your model without the knowledge you had when building it because that’s likely to happen.
 You will eventually get promoted, change jobs, or leave your position for various other reasons, so plan for this eventuality by documenting your model well.

 Number Every Line, Even Blank Ones

 One way I have made things easier on myself and others when designing models is to simply number every line item in the model, including blank rows.
-Yes, spreadsheet programs have rows and columns identified in the program on screen, but when was the last time you had to refer to a report without those to reference?
+Yes, spreadsheet programs have rows and columns identified in the program on the screen, but when was the last time you had to refer to a report without those to reference?
 It’s much easier to direct someone to line eight instead of trying to estimate how far down the page to focus someone on some obscure expense line item, like COS-Other?

 Range Names Are Your Friend

 When using spreadsheets, use sheet and range names and make them descriptive.
-A simple example will say all that need be said about this.
+A simple example will say all that need to be said about this.
 Which of these formulas is easier to read and understand?